sparrowcode/PermissionsKit/README.md

 ## Good Practices

 I recommend that you show the user all of the permission options, even if some of them are already allowed.
-But if you want to request only none-allowed permissions, use this code:
+But if you want to request only non-allowed permissions, use this code:

 ```swift
 let controller = SPPermissions.list([.notification, .reminders].filter { !$0.isAuthorized } )